Heldaeus/ravamp/README.md

 Make sure you have every effect selected when you install ReShade.
 If all effects are installed but the preset still looks off then clear your effect cache; ReShade > Settings > Clear Effect Cache.
 If after this you’re still having troubles I recommend reinstalling ReShade.

-> I installed the preset but there is a upside outline of my weapon on the screen.
+> I installed the preset but there is an upside-down outline of my weapon on the screen.
 How do I fix this?

 If you’re having this problem you need to change the `RESHADE_DEPTH_INPUT_IS_UPSIDE_DOWN` setting in your global preprocessor definitions from 0 to 1.